The best backpack for photographers?

 During my weeks of testing I made some small strap adjustments for a snug fit.
 I now have found the optimal settings.
 When I’m going for a hike, I grab the Core Unit off the shelf, fill it up with the necessary items, insert in in the pack and there we go!
 To where?
 Check my galleries!

-Two very nice aspects of the Shimoda Explore series are the looks and colors.
+Two very nice aspects of the Shimoda Explore series are the looks and colours.
 My beautiful ‘Blue Nights’ Shimoda Explore 40 doesn’t look like a camera backpack at all.
 It is as stealthy as a pack this size can be.
 When I’m not carrying my tripod on day trips in Amsterdam for instance, I just look like the average tourist, not like a photographer with a branded pack on his back that invites: I have expensive gear in me, grab me!
 At least for some time my gear and I will be safe.
-When the Shimoda brand will be better known however -and it will soon- the smarter thugs will probably be recognizing it too…
+When the Shimoda brand will be better known however -and it will soon- the smarter thugs will probably be recognising it too…

 Shimoda Explore 40 compared to F-Stop Loka UL